POETSII/pstack/docs/engines.md

 ```

 Here we assume that the simulation pid is 100, so the name of Engine 2's queue
 is `100.2`.
-The Redis command simply pushes the item `1 0 2 1 -1` on this
+The Redis command simply pushes the item `1 0 2 1 -1` to this
-queue (the double-quotes are needed to group numeric values into a single
+queue (the double-quotes are needed to group values into a single queue item).
-queue item.)

 Note that it is the source engine's responsibility to determine which regions
 must the message be sent to (the engine has a copy of the region map so it can
 determine which regions house the destination devices of each local device and
 port).
 Anoter important detail is that only the source device and port info
 are transmitted; recipient engines are responsible for determining the local
-destination(s) and routing the message internally.
+destination(s) and duplicating/routing the message internally.

-Receiving queue items is the mirror image of the above.
+Receiving queue items is the mirror image of the above; the engine block-reads
+on its queue by printing `blpop <pid>.<region>` to `fd3`.
 This can be done at
-any time by printing `blpop <pid>.<region>` to `fd3`, which will block-read
-items from Redis queue `<pid>.<region>`.
-However, since IO is expensive it's
-best to block-read when the engine's local message delivery queue is empty.
+any time but is best left to when the local message delivery queue is empty
+(doing it periodically within the simulation loop will likely slow the engine
-Continuing the previous example, Engine 2 can block by writing `blpop 100.2`
+down considerably).
+Continuing the previous example, Engine 2 can block by
-to `fd3` and would then receive `1 0 2 1 -1` which it can then parse as
+writing `blpop 100.2` to `fd3` and would then receive the item `1 0 2 1 -1`
-described earlier.
+pushed by Engine 1.